 Penn’s interview is good, hard key source material that scholars writing about the ‘sixties could use.

 Fairly lengthy interviews with Arthur’s son Matthew and actor James Fox are new as well.
-Matthew just explains why he thinks the picture is great, while Mr. Fox mostly has to disappoint the interviewer by answering many questions with neutral answers — he liked working with this or that person, etc., but didn’t have a lot of personal or insightful contact with many of them, especially not Brando.
-Fox also has no illuminating personal interpretation of the film — he worked on it and confirms the things we already know about it.
+Matthew just explains why he thinks the picture is great, while Mr. Fox mostly disappoints the interviewer by answering many questions with neutral answers — he liked working with this or that person, etc., but didn’t have a lot of personal or insightful contact with many of them, especially not Brando.
+Fox also has no illuminating personal interpretation of the film — he just confirms the things we already know about it.

 Movie: Very Good